 - At least 99.9% uptime guarantee

-- SLA (Service Level Agreement) in place
+- SLA (Service Level Agreement) is in place

 - Real user reviews confirming uptime claims